miyako/4d-presentation-summit-2023/Advanced Options for the Application Builder/README.md

 * For Mac, the standard tool is `iconutil`[^iconutil]

-* For Windows, there are various 3rd party tools and online services that can create composite `.ico` files

-`go-png2ico`[^go-png2ico] is one such example.
+* For Windows, there are various 3rd party tools and online services that can create composite `.ico` files. `go-png2ico`[^go-png2ico] is one such example.

 #### Benefits of Using Advanced Options